hotsh/rstat.us/README.md

 - [The code][code]
 - [The documentation][docs] (need lots of improvement here!)
 - [The Issues list][issues]
+- We follow [GitHub flow][flow], as a workflow.
+Basically:
   - Please fork the project and make a pull request
     - Pull requests will not be merged without tests/documentation
       - We use [minitest][minitest]/[capybara][capy] for tests
       - We use [docco][docco] (rocco) for documentation
       - If you think it doesn't need a test, make your case, I'm just saying.

 [code]: http://github.com/hotsh/rstat.us
 [docs]: http://hotsh.github.com/rstat.us/